Glendon Rusch: Baseball career

 On October 31, 2007, Rusch announced that he was officially a free agent and would attempt a comeback for the season.
 He threw a bullpen session for interested teams on November 2 and on December 14, signed a minor league contract with the San Diego Padres.
 On March 26, 2008, the Padres purchased his contract and added him to the major league roster.
 On May 15, Rusch turned down an assignment to Triple-A, and became a free agent.

 On May 16, 2008, he signed a minor league contract with the Colorado Rockies.
 On May 31, the Rockies purchased his contract and added him to the active roster.

 On January 14, 2009, Rusch signed a one-year, $750,000 minor-league deal.
 He made the team out of spring training.
 On May 15, Rusch was designated for assignment.

 Coaching career

 In January 2015, Rusch was named pitching coach for the San Diego Padres Class A – Advanced team Lake Elsinore Storm, of the California League.

+In December 2024, Rusch was named pitching coach for the Glacier Range Riders, an independent baseball team of the Pioneer League in Kalispell, Montana, under manager Todd Pratt.

+In 2026, he was named as the pitching coach for the Tri-City Dust Devils the High-A affiliate of the Los Angeles Angels.